wordproof/drupal-module/TASKS.md

 * Timestamp updates: optimize stamping through referenced entities
   * Cache?
   * Optimize which entities should be in the watchlist
+* Use cache for invalidation/check if timestamp is needed?
+How do we check if a new timestamp is needed when a referenced entity is updatet.
+Perhaps local hashing?
+Perhaps using cache tags of the content (which would also invalidate on config changes).

 ## Done